hphelion/documentation/publiccloud/apidocs/c1.1/swift-api.md

 |X-Container-Meta-Web-Error|Sets the suffix of the name of an error page.
 The system will prefix either "401" or "404" to this name, depending on the error.
 For example, if X-Container-Meta-Web-Error is set to "error.htm" and a user attempts to access an object that does not exist, the system will respond with the contents in "404error.htm".|
 |X-Container-Meta-Web-Listings|If "true", the system will respond with a HTML page listing the contents of the container or pseudo-directory.|
 |X-Container-Meta-Web-Listings-CSS|Specifies a style sheet to use with X-Container-Meta-Web-Listings.
 This allows you to customize the appearance of directory listings.|
+|X-Container-Meta-Web-Directory-Type|When X-Container-Meta-Web-Listings is set to true and you access a pseudo-directory, the system will respond with a listing.
+This always
+works for path-style pseudo-directories.
+However, if you use directory-objects, the listing only works if the Content-Type of the object is "application/directory".
+If you use a different content type (for example, "folder") for pseudo-directories, you must set X-Container-Meta-Web-Directory-Type.
+StaticWeb will then recognize this as a pseudo-directory.|

 ### 2.22 Notable Differences from OpenStack ###